worldbank/GeospatialFCVcollateral/index.md

 <img src="imgs/mobilephones.png" alt="Drone" style= "width:100%; height:200px; object-fit:cover;">

-In this module, we cover how mobile phone technologies are creating new opportunities to generate, collect, and use data for development insights in fragile settings.
-You learn how big mobile data that is passively generated from the use of basic mobile phones and location enabled smartphone applications can be repurposed for development insights.
-You will learn how mobile technologies are being used to improve active data collection in the field and remotely.
-For example, how enumerators use tablets and smartphones to enhance household surveys conducted in the field, or how the rise in global cell phone usage is making it easier to collect survey data remotely.
-You will explore case studies to understand how develpment data products based on mobile location data can deliver higher resolution insights in areas like human desplacement, poverty measurements and service delivery, and understand basic principles and practices for responsibly using modile data in development work.
+The mobile phone module discusses how mobile phone technologies are creating new opportunities to generate, collect, and use data for development insights in fragile settings.
+The module includes frameworks and case studies to impart principles and practices to responsibly use mobile data in project areas like human desplacement, poverty measurements and service delivery.

-<button name="button" onclick="http://www.google.com" style="width:75%;padding:9px 18px;font-size: 16px; box-shadow: 0 8px 16px 0 rgba(0,0,0,0.2), 0 6px 20px 0 rgba(0,0,0,0.19);margin: 0 auto;display: block;">Click Here to Access the Mobile Phone Module</button>

 ### Big Mobile Data Resources